Why Purchase a Travel Crib?

 Second: How hard is it to set up?

 The time and effort it takes to set up a portable crib can make owning it a pleasure or a curse.
 No matter how you intend to use it, we think most parents will agree ease of use is important and a factor to consider.
-If you plan to travel, quick bed set up when you reach your destination might be a lifesaver to keep baby asleep or on a regular sleep schedule.
+If you plan to travel, a quick bed set up when you reach your destination might be a lifesaver to keep the baby asleep or on a regular sleep schedule.
 If the product is primarily used at Grandma's house or with the sitter, then you may have more wiggle room in how long it takes to assemble the product.
-Either way, we suspect few parents will want to assemble the crib every time they need it (like the Phil and Teds Traveller), and most parents will prefer the unfold and lock in place design found in most of the competition.
-The BabyBjron Travel Crib light can be set up and ready for sleep in about 1:37 minutes/seconds, compared to the Phil and Teds Traveller that takes over 8 minutes.
-The Graco Pack 'n Play on the Go takes only 1:47 minutes and the Lotus Everywhere has a time of 2:13 minutes on average.
+Either way, we suspect few parents will want to assemble the crib every time they need it (like the Phil and Teds Traveller), and most parents will prefer the unfold and lock-in place design found in most of the competition.
+The BabyBjron Travel Crib light can be set up and ready for sleep in about 1:37 minutes/seconds, compared to the Phil and Teds Traveller, which takes over 8 minutes.
+The Graco Pack 'n Play on the Go takes only 1:47 minutes, and the Lotus Everywhere has a time of 2:13 minutes on average.

 Finally: What is it going to cost me?

 The products in this review range in list price from $70 to $300.
-The top-scoring products are $300 and $250 respectively for the Lotus Everywhere and the BabyBjorn Travel Crib Light.
+The top-scoring products are $300 and $250 for the Lotus Everywhere and the BabyBjorn Travel Crib Light.
 We understand this might be more than some parents want to spend for an occasional use item, which is why the Graco Pack 'n Play on the Go is a good choice with a budget-friendly price and an above-average score.